coderovich/pushover/README.md

 # PushOver library

-This repository is a fork of https://github.com/Ph3nol/PushOver because this it looks like dead :(
+This repository is a fork of https://github.com/Ph3nol/PushOver because it looks like dead :(

 ## Requirements